 We sell some of the best quality, most comfortable shirts in the industry.
 We want you to enjoy wearing them.
 Another problem with embroidering a logo that is too large or too complex is time.
 Designing for embroidery is an art.
 It is called digitizing and, here at Queensboro, that job is done by skilled professionals.
 They write the code that tells our embroidery machines where to place each stitch.
 It's a time consuming and very important part of the process.

 Companies less concerned with quality use off-the-shelf digitizing software and unskilled labor to perform this task.
 Poor digitizing leads to poor embroidery.
 It is neither attractive nor durable.
-None of those companies offer an Unconditional, Ten-Year Guarantee.
+None of those companies offer a GUARANTEED PERFECT Policy.
 They can't.

 Larger, More Complex Logos Take More TimeOf course, large, complex logos require more time to convert into embroidery-ready art.
 Digitizing a gigantic, complex logo is the equivalent of creating a tapestry, point by point.
 It can take most of the day for one artist to make that single conversion.
 In addition, once that logo goes into production, it will take a significant amount of time to embroider it and to trim the finished product.